dannyfa/Velocity_Flow_Matching/README.md

 ## Branch info/basics

+Most of the info you care about will be in the following 3 branches:

 `main` -- Contains original code with implementation of simple reconstruction-based pretraining loss (a.k.a. encoder loss) and using torch autograd functionality to compute Lie derivative loss ONLY AFTER a given pre-training number of Mimgs.
 We turned away from this due to how slow/costly it was to actually compute desired Jacobian vector product (JVP) using torch atugrad functionality.

 `global_new_param_new_pt` -- Updates to `main` to use instead conditional Lie derivative form we mentioned in notes (as opposed to autograd computed Lie derivative/JVP).
 Here parameterization of L and D is global, and only encoder/proposal means are locally parameterized.

 `local_new_param_new_pt` -- Updates to `main` to use instead conditional Lie derivative form we mentioned in notes (as opposed to autograd computed Lie derivative/JVP).
 Here L, D, and means are ALL locally parameterized.

 Of note, both `global_new_param_new_pt` and `local_new_param_new_pt` begin pre-training with flow net loss, dyn net loss, and simple encoder reconstruction loss.
 After specified pre-training number of Mimgs, conditional Lie loss component is added to global loss.
 This set up seems to be more stable from toy experiments I ran back in April/May.

+You will also see:

+`JVP-Investigation` -- Contains some work an undergrad RA working with us on Spring did trying to optimize autograd computation of our desired JVP.
+This is obsolete at this point, so DO NOT WORRY ABOUT IT.

+`model_comparison` -- Branch containing some of the original notebooks Miles Martinez created to run models we will likely want to compare our vfm model against.
+Most of these nbs are now incorporated into `comparison_testing_notebooks` subdir under main so feel free to check these out.
+Miles will probably be the one working more on these for additional experiments.
+Overall, we tried to keep code for comparison models strictly on these nbs and separate from rest of repo (we might wish to integrate it in future - TBD).